Gamma-ray Signatures of r-Process Radioactivity from the Collapse of Magnetized White Dwarfs: RESULTS

 The spatial structure of the gamma-ray emission and opacity is illustrated in Fig.~\ref{fig:ejecta_2D_lum}, which shows the intrinsic gamma-ray luminosity per cell in velocity space at $t = 1$, $6$, and $15\,$d after collapse.
-Overlaid are contours of radial gamma-ray optical depth $\tau_\gamma = 1$ (integrated outward from each cell along the radial direction) at three photon energies: $0.7\,\mathrm{MeV}$ (solid), $1\,\mathrm{MeV}$ (dashed), and $3\,\mathrm{MeV}$ (dotted).
+Overlaid are contours of radial gamma-ray optical depth $\tau_\gamma = 1$ (integrated outward from each cell along the radial direction) at three photon energies corresponding to the principal emission lines: $0.08\,\mathrm{MeV}$ ($^{133}$Xe, solid), $0.67\,\mathrm{MeV}$ ($^{132}$I, dashed), and $3.25\,\mathrm{MeV}$ ($^{56}$Co, dotted).
 These radial photospheres indicate where the ejecta transition from optically thick to thin along the expansion direction; the effective photosphere seen by an observer at a given viewing angle, defined by integrating $\tau$ along the line of sight, would differ in shape due to the aspherical ejecta geometry.
 Nevertheless, the radial photospheres provide a useful visualisation of the spatial extent of the opaque region and its energy-dependent recession over time.

-At $t = 1\,$d, the ejecta are largely opaque at $0.7\,\mathrm{MeV}$ -- the energy range where the flux peaks due to the dominant $^{132}$I lines -- with the photosphere extending to the outermost ejecta layers and elongated toward the polar axis.
-The $3\,\mathrm{MeV}$ photosphere sits deeper, reflecting the lower Compton cross section at higher energies.
+At $t = 1\,$d, the ejecta are largely opaque at $0.08\,\mathrm{MeV}$ (photoelectric regime) and $0.67\,\mathrm{MeV}$ (the dominant $^{132}$I line energy), with the photospheres extending to the outermost ejecta layers and elongated toward the polar axis.
+The $3.25\,\mathrm{MeV}$ photosphere ($^{56}$Co) sits deeper, reflecting the lower Compton cross section at higher energies (cf.\ Fig.~\ref{fig:kappa_eff}a).
 As time advances and the ejecta expand, all photospheres recede inward.
 The shape evolves from prolate at early times -- when the polar ejecta are still optically thick -- to oblate by $t = 15\,$d, when the photosphere is compressed to the equatorial region where the column density remains highest.
 This flattening is consistent with the viewing-angle dependence of the light curve (Fig.~\ref{fig:L_gamma_angle}): at late times, photons escape more easily along the lower-density polar axis while the equatorial direction remains opaque.
 The mild north--south asymmetry in the photosphere reflects slight differences between the two hemispheres already present in the underlying GRMHD simulation.

 The persistence of a large equatorial optical depth is also consistent with the results of our companion paper \citep{Pitik:2026bjm}, where the kilonova optical/infrared luminosity was found to originate predominantly from the equatorial region.
 That emission is powered by the thermalization of gamma-ray photons in the densest parts of the ejecta -- precisely the regions where the photosphere in Fig.~\ref{fig:ejecta_2D_lum} remains at large radii, indicating efficient absorption and energy deposition.